davidmyersdev/cinna/lib/makke/README.md

 # makke

-A module bundler and dev environment for building Node CLI tools
+A module bundler and REPL for your Node CLI tools

 ## Getting Started